0xboz/blog/_posts/2019-06-28-how-to-create-bitcoin-logarithmic-price-scale-using-matplotlib.md

 ax2.xaxis.set_major_formatter(xfmt)
 ```
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/bitcoin_daily_log_return.png" alt="bitcoin daily log return">
 From the chart above, we can observe the mean and variance are relatively constant over time.
-In the upcoming post, I will cover how to utilize this data with integration of oreder zero *I(0)* for our trading model.
+In the upcoming post, I will cover how to utilize this data with integration of order zero *I(0)* for our trading model.

 We still need a few more lines of code to adjust those sub plots.
 ```python